JFXtras/jfxtras/README.md

 ### How to Compile Subprojects

-To compile a subproject, just go to the project folder of the subproject, (e.g., `path/to/jfxtras/controls`) and call the `assemble` task of the subproject.
+To compile a subproject, from the root folder call `gradlew :<subproject>:assemble` e.g. `gradlew :controls:assemble`.

 ### How to run Unit Tests